 Work through emotions first

 “Sometimes you need to get feelings out before trying to address emotionally charged issues,” says Dr. Lee.
 “Don’t be afraid to say, ‘I’m emotional about this because I’m really anxious.’”

 Talking through emotions in a separate conversation can help you understand where your partner is coming from (and vice versa), which will make planning less fraught and more productive.

 As you discuss, try to validate each other’s emotions as explicitly as possible, even if you’re still working on understanding your partner’s perspective.
-For example, you could say, “I understand that thinking about our kids going back to school in the fall brings up a lot of fear and anxiety.
+For example, you could say, “I understand that the possibility of missing Christmas with your family makes you very sad.
 I hear you.”
 Acknowledging your partner’s feelings are valid and asking they do the same for you is key to ensuring the work of parenting feels collaborative, not combative.